 Effectiveness of Scalp Nerves Block in Reducing the Immediate Postoperative Pain in Patients Undergoing Craniotomy in Elective Neurosurgical Procedures

-Objective: The objective of this study was to determine the usefullness of regional scalp block in controlling the pain after craniotomy.
+Objective: To determine the usefulness of regional scalp block in controlling pain after craniotomy.

 Copyright (c) 2023 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University